SchemaFactory Class

 identifier

-A special field which holds a unique identifier for an object node.
+A special readonly field which holds an identifier string for an object node.

 Signature